JACKZER

 The SIMAGIC kit I actually race on.

 Not a bundle, not a chart.
 The four SKUs sitting on my rig, with one honest line on each.
 If you trust me at all, this is the shortest version of the answer.
+Tap any of them to jump down to the full card, specs and regional buy links included.

-• Alpha EVO Pro
+• Alpha EVO Ultra

-• GT Neo
+• Zeus GT

 • P1000